-- 1.28.1 The University acknowledges the kinship system as a feature of Indigenous social organisation and family relationships that determines how individuals relate to each other and their Indigenous cultural and societal roles, responsibilities and obligations in relation to one another, ceremonial business and land (Kinship). - 1.28.2 The University recognises that Aboriginal or Torres Strait Islander Employees are more likely to have greater personal, community, cultural, and ceremonial responsibilities and obligations compared to non-Indigenous Employees. - 1.28.3 The University also recognises that the additional cultural load undertaken by Aboriginal and Torres Strait Islander Employees on behalf of the University enriches the institution and its commitment to empowering Aboriginal and Torres Strait Islander staff and communities (Cultural Load).
+1.28.1 The University acknowledges the kinship system as a feature of Indigenous social organisation and family relationships that determines how individuals relate to each

+- 1.28.2 The University recognises that Aboriginal or Torres Strait Islander Employees are more likely to have greater personal, community, cultural, and ceremonial responsibilities and obligations compared to non-Indigenous Employees. - 1.28.3 The University also recognises that the additional cultural load undertaken by Aboriginal and Torres Strait Islander Employees on behalf of the University enriches the institution and its commitment to empowering Aboriginal and Torres Strait Islander staff and communities (Cultural Load).